pnathan/pp-toml/README.md

 Compliance notes
 ---

-* Supports the TOML v0.1.0 with the following exceptions:
+* Supports the TOML v0.1.0 spec with the following exceptions:

 * Complications arising from escaping quote & comment syntax are known and deferred until someone gets bit *and* is angry enough to send a